yin-shui/UCI-Homework-Tong/Homework-01/06-Python-API-Challenge/README.md

-Please review scatter plot analysis in the ipnyb files.
-I used a print() statement under every scatter plot that displays written analysis for each plot :)
+Please review scatter plot analysis in the ipynb files.
+I used a print() statement under every scatter plot that displays written analysis for each plot :).
+Images folder holds pngs for hotel map and scatter plots.